MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutoApplyRec.md

 - Increases your optimization score (based on Microsoft Advertising internal data).
 - Enhances overall campaign performance (based on Microsoft Advertising internal data).

 You can opt in to allow Microsoft Advertising to automatically create and apply more ad variations where they're needed, such as in ad groups that are underperforming.
-While you’ll still have the option to review, edit, apply, or dismiss any ad suggestion within the review period, Microsoft Advertising can also handle the process with no attention or action from you.
-If you don’t take action, we’ll automatically apply them after the review period of 7 days.
+While youâ€™ll still have the option to review, edit, apply, or dismiss any ad suggestion within the review period, Microsoft Advertising can also handle the process with no attention or action from you.
+If you donâ€™t take action, weâ€™ll automatically apply them after the review period of 7 days.

 You have control over which recommendations are auto-applied to your account.
 Auto-apply recommendations work for the following types of recommendations: